Community Development Block Grant

 Prince George’s County receives approximately $4.5 million annually from the federal Housing and Urban Development (HUD) appropriation in CDBG funds to finance a wide range of activities that principally benefit low and moderate-income persons.
 The general public is notified when these funds are available and proposals are solicited from non-profit organizations and municipalities to be considered for funding.

-A CDBG Proposal Workshop will be held on Tuesday, September 11, 2018 at 9:30 a.m.
-The Workshop will provide an overview of the CDBG Program and specific requirements.
+A CDBG Proposal Workshop was held on Tuesday, September 11, 2018 at 9:30 a.m.
+The Workshop provided an overview of the CDBG Program and specific requirements.

 For more information about the CDBG Program call 301-883-5540.
 If you would like to be notified of funding availability and learn how this program might benefit you, please subscribe to: Subscribe MyPGC, a subscription based system that allows you to receive County information and updates right to your email inbox.